Rosanna M. Peterson: Federal judicial service

 On October 13, 2009, President Barack Obama nominated Peterson to serve as a judge on the United States District Court for the Eastern District of Washington to a seat vacated by Judge Frederick L. Van Sickle, who assumed senior status on May 1, 2008.
 The United States Senate confirmed Peterson on January 25, 2010 by an 89–0 vote.
 She received her commission on January 26, 2010.
 She served as Chief Judge from January 27, 2011 to January 27, 2016.
 She assumed senior status on October 1, 2021.
+As of December 2025, Peterson is listed as inactive.

 Notable cases

 In 2015, Peterson became a central figure in Second Amendment and Tenth Amendment protests in Spokane.
 Following the arrest of Anthony P. Bosworth on February 25, 2015, Peterson authored new rules banning firearms and other weapons on the grounds surrounding the Thomas S. Foley Federal Courthouse in Spokane.
 Bosworth's arrest and detention on February 25 led to an additional protest on March 6, 2015, where a large crowd defied the judge's order by appearing armed on the Walter F. Horan Plaza outside the courthouse.

 In 2019, Peterson made national headlines when she blocked the Trump Administration from implementing its changes to the Public charge rule nationwide.